 Rent vs Buy Calculator

 The honest financial comparison — equity built vs deposit opportunity cost, total cost of ownership, year-by-year projection, and break-even analysis.
 Updated for 2026 UK SDLT rates and house price data.
+If buying to let rather than live, use the BTL yield calculator instead.

 Your Scenario